 - You’d have to buy more of the other sets to get the Minifigs of the heroes.

 Now we come to the Boba Fett Helmet, a build-to-display set for ages eighteen and up.
-This set is only 625 pieces for $59.99.
+This set is only 625 pieces for around $59.99.

 Star Wars and LEGO really go hand in hand at this point, but unfortunately, a lot of Star Wars LEGOs tend to get big and expensive fast.
 This is a great option for people looking to spend less than $100 and get a solid, Star Wars LEGO.